United Kingdom football sexual abuse scandal: Damages claims against Bennell's former clubs

+Death

+Bennell died on 16 September 2023 whilst serving his sentence at HMP Littlehey.
+He was 69.
+He died of natural causes after being treated for cancer of the tonsils.

 Frank Roper

 Frank Roper (who died in 2005), head of Stockport-based feeder club, Nova, was associated with Blackpool F.C. and Barry Bennell.
 Youth coach Roper abused Paul Stewart, and was the subject of abuse complaints by Jason Dunford, plus groping allegations by former Leeds United player Jamie Forrester.
 On 23 November 2016, former Manchester City players David White and Paul Stewart made similar sex abuse allegations about Bennell, and about another coach, later named as Frank Roper, at the Nova feeder club.

 In March 2021, the Sheldon Report said Roper had four convictions for indecent assault of children in the 1960s and 1980s, and used his "close links" to Blackpool to give himself a credibility and authority that he would otherwise not have had.
 Sheldon was "satisfied" that club officials knew about Roper giving gifts and money to young players and taking them on trips abroad.
 In July 2021, Blackpool appealed after being ordered to pay £19,000 in damages to a man, then aged 13, abused by Roper during a football tour to New Zealand in 1987; in September 2021, the Court of Appeal concluded Blackpool was not responsible for Roper's abuse, but the victim planned an appeal to the Supreme Court.